π£ Tech Debt¶

 "HACK012" -- In the optional imports scheme, we have to ensure that imports from outside of TruLens raise exceptions instead of producing dummy objects silently.

-Method overriding¶
+Method Overriding¶

 See instruments.py docstring for discussion why these are done.